 Children with underlying cardiac disease are at increased risk of vaccine preventable diseases when compared to children with no cardiac disease.
 This includes influenza and invasive pneumococcal disease (IPD).
 IPD includes pneumonia, meningitis and bacteraemia, with those at highest risk being children with cyanotic heart disease or cardiac failure.

-- Routine childhood vaccines as per National Immunisation Program schedule
+- Routine childhood vaccines as per National Immunisation Program

 - If children with cardiac disease are immunocompromised, live vaccines may be contradindicated

 - If children with cardiac disease have received blood products and/or immunoglobulin, live vaccines may need to be delayed [see Resources]

 - If children are also asplenic or have hyposplenism, some additional vaccines are recommended [see Resources]

 - Vaccines should be given within recommended timeframes unless contraindicated due to medical treatment, including surgery (discuss with your treating doctor).

 - Recommended time intervals for vaccination before and after surgery –